jason-lang/jason-cli/README.md

 ### Download binary

 You can download the binary from [here](https://github.com/jason-lang/jason-cli/releases).
 Decompress the zip file and place the executable file named `jason` in you `PATH`.
 Make sure this file is executable, if not, `chmod +x jason`.
-It works in shell based terminals (like Unix, MacOS, WTS, GitBash, ...).
+It works in shell based terminals (like Unix, MacOS, WSL, GitBash, ...).

 ### Build from source